 Note: I am continually updating the list with all the new monetization methods that I use as an Adsense alternative.
 So bookmark this page and keep coming back to learn about new blog monetization programs.

-Infolinks is an in-text link ad network which has been a profitable blog monetization network for many publishers.
-Infolinks offers various types of advertisements which you can place on your blog.
+Infolinks is an in-text link ad network that has been a profitable blog monetization network for many publishers.
+Infolinks offers various types of advertisements that you can place on your blog.
 The most popular one is an in-text ads unit, followed by an in-frame ads unit.
 Signing up for Infolinks is easy, and they have a low minimum payment threshold.

 Adversal offers features similar to Superlinks, and you need to have monthly page-views of 50,000 to apply.
 Minimum payout is $20, and after 35 days they pay at the end of the month.
 Payment modes are Paypal, Wire Transfer and ACH.
 It takes 3-4 days to get your application approved, and I suggest that you apply for both Superlinks and Adversal.
 Though Superlinks ads will pay more, it is also good to have another alternative option.